zgibberish/dst-debuginspect/README.md

 # Debug Inspect

-This is the source repo for the DST mod Debug Inspect (and its server-side extension), changes here would be released on Steam Workshop every new version.
+This is the source repo for the DST mod Debug Inspect (and its server-side extension), changes here will be released on Steam Workshop every new version.

 Please report bugs in Issues, contributions are greatly appreciated!